leleliu008/ndk-pkg/README.md

 ## About 16KB page size support

-At the moment, `ndk-pkg` use `Android NDK r27d`, it doesn't compile 16 KB-aligned by default.
+At the moment, `ndk-pkg` use `Android NDK r27d (the latest LTS revision)`, it doesn't compile 16 KB-aligned by default.
 Due to Android NDK r28 and higher compile 16 KB-aligned by default, you can run `ndk-pkg install <PKG> --ndk-revision=28c` if you need 16 KB-aligned ELF files.

 ## Using ndk-pkg via GitHub Actions